Its-Rolo/Its-Rolo/README.md

 # 👋 Heyo!
 I'm Rolo.
 # 💫 Here is what im working on
-**🟢 GoForGreen, a python script that reminds you to commit daily on github.**
 **🔗 rolo.wtf, a custom link homepage**
 **🌸 Customizing and configuring my Arch Linux (btw) Hyprland setup.**
 **🤓 Studying Computer Science at University!**